We plant the tropical dry forest back

 91-92%

-Accumulated loss · plus fragmentation of what remains
+Accumulated loss · more fragmentation of what remains

-Northern Bolívar is one of the most important remnants of tropical dry forest in Colombia.
-That is where we concentrate our work: three compensation and conservation agreements in execution, planting native species and giving back to the landscape surface, connectivity and carrying capacity for the wildlife that still resists.
+Northern Bolívar holds one of the most significant remaining areas of tropical dry forest in Colombia.
+This is where we focus our work: three active compensation and conservation agreements, planting native species and restoring surface cover, connectivity, and carrying capacity for the wildlife that still survives here.

-The agreements involve three environmental authorities (ANLA, CARDIQUE and CRA) and total 21,888 TDF trees committed for planting, more than 33 hectares in active restoration and corridor strips along streams.
-Out of confidentiality with counterparts, we present the cases without naming companies; technical detail is in each authority's public reports.
+The agreements involve three environmental authorities (ANLA, CARDIQUE and CRA) and together commit 21,888 tropical dry forest trees to planting, more than 33 hectares under active restoration, and corridor strips along streams.
+Out of confidentiality for our counterparts, we present these cases without naming the companies involved; you can find the technical detail in each authority's public reports.

 21.888